Michael’s insightful sermon about abortion from January 31, 2016.

 In this model there is a tragic dimension to birth control, because left without protection, many more babies would be born.
 This is the Roman Catholic point of view; however, what I think is neglected in this theology is people’s involvement with birth as co-creators with God.
 Surely this is implied in conception itself, so it is imperative everyone take responsibility for his or her reproductive choices.
 Birth control is necessary so that every child is a wanted child, and so that the earth’s limited resources are not exhausted.

 As a whole, the Christian church has never formed a consensus on the question, “When does personhood begin?”
 One of the reasons for this lack of consensus is that the Bible has no clear word.
 In the absence of such a clear mandate, a number of interpretations have arisen.
 Let me share some with you.
 I repeat, there is no place in the Bible where it says, “You shall not have an abortion.”
 In fact, the Bible contains no texts directly about abortion.
+If you dig up the Church Resources, you can find this statement to be true.

 Nevertheless, consider these texts.
 Genesis 2.7 declares that “God breathed into [the man’s] nostrils the breath of life and the man became a living being.”
 Elsewhere, there is a place in Hebrew law, in Exodus 21 (vv.
 22-25), that makes a value distinction between the life of the mother and life of the unborn: